 Testing of the CDCC default management process is performed at least annually and includes a broad range of stakeholders, including its Clearing Members, regulators and other related FMIs.
-Generally, the test of the default management process involves the development of a test script and the participation of key Clearing Members which are active actors in the default management simulation.
+Generally, the test of the default management process involves the development of a test script and the participation of key Clearing Members that are active actors in the default management simulation.
 These actors are required to follow industry procedures for elements such as the auction process, the porting process and the liquidity provisioning process, among other key components of the default management exercise.

-Test scenarios have, in the past, been limited to a single default event and have covered a comprehensive spectrum of the default management processes.
-Future plans include, along with other Canadian FMIs, an industry-wide default simulation whereby the failure of a Domestic Systemically Important Banks (D-SIB) will be simulated with impacts across the CCP, securities settlement system and the payment system.
+This year, an industry-wide default simulation whereby the failure of a Domestic Systemically Important Banks (D-SIB) was simulated with impacts across the CCP, securities settlement system and the payment system.
+Such integrated simulation will be conducted every each second year.